Learning Prometheus (Prometheus Stack) Through Hands-on Practice

 💡 Things to know before enrolling in the course

-Monitoring (Metrics) Pipeline and Log Pipeline
+Monitoring (Metric) Pipeline and Log Pipeline

 Other diagrams explaining Prometheus

 Part 1.
-Understanding and Configuration of Prometheus
+Understanding and Configuring Prometheus

-ch1: What is Monitoring?
+ch1: What is monitoring?

 Part 2.
 Native Prometheus

-ch3: Learning How Prometheus Works Through the Prometheus Web UI Menu
+ch3: Learning how Prometheus works through the Prometheus Web UI menu

 ch4: Prometheus Exporter